LEFapps/mani-pona/README.md

 - The user can see extra information on the use of the application through tooltips in relevant places
 - A user can make use of a prepaid card system for transactions
 - The user can use an in-app camera to scan QR-codes related to the application (transactions, accounts)
+- The user can see the terms and conditions and the privacy statement before and after registering on the platform

+___

 ## Data structure